 The Centre for Quantum Optical Technologies (QOT) explores quantum phenomena, such as superpositions and entanglement, in optical and optically controlled system, with the long-term prospects of their practical utilisation.
 In the long-term, the outcomes of this research are expected to be used in practice and translated, for example, into more sensitive sensors or safer communication methods.
 The Centre has been established by the University of Warsaw in partnership with the University of Oxford under the International Research Agenda Programme operated by the Foundation for Polish Science.
 It is hosted by the Centre of New Technologies, an interdisciplinary scientific unit of the University of Warsaw focused on research and technology development.
 The director of QOT is Prof Konrad Banaszek.

-QOT currently consists of four laboratories focussing on:
+QOT currently consists of five laboratories focussing on:

 - Quantum Technologies (QT Lab), led by Prof Konrad Banaszek.